About the Journal

-Papers in Physics publishes original research in all areas of physics and its interface with other subjects.
-The scope includes, but is not limited to, physics of particles and fields, condensed matter, relativity and gravitation, nuclear physics, physics of fluids, biophysics, econophysics, chemical physics, statistical mechanics, soft condensed matter, materials science, mathematical physics and general physics.
-Contributions in the areas of foundations of physics, history of physics and physics education are not considered for publication.
+Papers in Physics publishes original research in almost all areas of physics and its interface with other subjects.
+The scope includes, but is not limited to, physics of particles and fields, condensed matter, relativity and gravitation, nuclear physics, physics of fluids, chemical physics, statistical mechanics, soft condensed matter, materials science, mathematical physics and general physics, biophysics, econophysics.
+The areas of foundations of physics, history of physics and physics education are out of the scope.

 Papers in Physics has a copyleft policy.
 A general non-exclusive license is given to use, reproduce, and create derivative work with any purpose under the only restriction that the original must be cited.
 This corresponds to Creative Commons Attribution 4.0 License.
 Published articles are made available free of charge to all readers.

 Authors are expected to contribute with a low publication charge to cover the costs of producing Papers in Physics.
-The 2018 publication charge is set to USD 100 per article (up to 4 pages in final form) plus USD 15 per extra page.
+See APC for details.

 Indexing: CAS, DOAJ, EBSCO, Google Scholar, JournalSeek, Latindex, SciELO, Scimago, Scopus and Web of Science